epfl-ada/ada-2023-project-adaknow/README.md

         - Statistical analysis of gendered tropes
         - Tropes write up for the website
         - README write up
+        - Merging of all notebooks into final deliverable notebook

 - Stavros Papaiakovou:
     - Milestone 2: